AdobeDocs/experience-platform.en/help/hygiene/ui/dataset-expiration.md

 ## Next steps

 This document covered how to schedule dataset expirations in the Experience Platform UI.
-For information on how to perform other data hygiene tasks in the UI, refer to the [data hygiene UI overview](./overview.md).
+For information on how to perform other data minimization tasks in the UI, refer to the [data lifecycle UI overview](./overview.md).

-To learn how to schedule dataset expirations using the Data Hygiene API, refer to the [dataset expiration endpoint guide](../api/dataset-expiration.md).
+To learn how to schedule dataset expirations using the data hygiene API, refer to the [dataset expiration endpoint guide](../api/dataset-expiration.md).